vladpuz/vladikdb/README.md

 - Works in node and browser
 - Safe atomic file writing (single-threaded only)
 - Data storage in any format and location (JSON, YAML, HTTP, ...)
-- Works with any data structures (Single, Collection, Graph, ...)
+- Works with any data structures (Collection, Single, Graph, ...)

 ## Quick Start